Kids and gardening go together like chocolate cake and ice cream, and gardening with kids can be easier and less expensive than you might think.

 It also lets your young ones claim specific plants as theirs and theirs alone, which will encourage them to take responsibility for the well-being of their leafy friends.

 If you are growing plants with very young children or if your garden will be up against a wall or a fence, make it only two feet deep.

 Little arms will be able to reach all the plants with ease in a small bed, and raised beds help remind little feet to stay off the soil to avoid damaging tender new shoots and delicate root systems.

 Choosing What to Plant

 Plant choices are as individual as the gardeners themselves, but some basic principles hold true.
 If you live in a cold northern climate with a short growing season, certain plants will not thrive no matter what you do.

 Choosing the wrong vegetables for your climate will only make the process frustrating for both you and your child.

 With annual vegetables, the seed packet will provide a wealth of information about the plant’s needs in terms of space, light, and soil conditions, as well as the number of days from sowing until harvest.

 For best results in terms of your child’s enjoyment level, choose fast-growing, hardy, drought-tolerant varieties.
 These sun-loving vegetables tend to sprout quickly and well, and their rapid growth is profoundly satisfying.

-If you are choosing to build a container garden, dwarf varieties of many common vegetables make a good choice as they do not require large containers, nor do they take a lot of room when fully grown.
+If you choose to build a container garden, dwarf varieties of many common vegetables good choices as they do not require large containers, nor do they take up a lot of room when fully grown.